19 March 2026

 the conversation

-Join us as foreign policy analyst and commentator Professor Michael Wesley discusses his Quarterly Essay with Misha Ketchell, Editor of The Conversation.
+So argues foreign policy analyst and commentator Professor Michael Wesley in his sharp and compelling Quarterly Essay: Blind Spot, Southeast Asia and Australia's Future, which he will discuss with Misha Ketchell, Editor of The Conversation.

-Imprints Booksellers will be selling copies of Michael Wesley's Quarterly Essay: Australia and Asia in the Auditorium foyer on the night of the event.
+Imprints Booksellers will be selling copies of Michael Wesley's Quarterly Essay: Blind Spot, Southeast Asia and Australia's Future in the Auditorium foyer on the night of the event.

 Presented by The Bob Hawke Prime Ministerial Centre